 How did DarkCrystal infiltrate my computer?

-DarkCrystal's process on Windows Task Manager (randomly named processes):
+DarkCrystal process in Windows Task Manager (randomly-named processes):

 Instant automatic malware removal: